 Practice makes perfect.
 Take every opportunity to work with the aerial work platform to improve your skills. -

-Create a daily use checklist to help you check all the features before you start.
+Create a daily use checklist to help you check all features before you start.

-Always remember that safety comes first and no job is so urgent that it is not worth the time for proper instruction and preparation.
+Always remember that safety comes first and no job is so urgent that it is not worth the time for proper training and preparation.

 Share: